Conservatism in the United States: Federalism

 Former Supreme Court Justice Sandra Day O'Connor, writing for the majority in Gregory v.
 Ashcroft 501 U.S. 452 (1991), said there are significant advantages to federalism and the recognition of state rights:

 The federalist structure of joint sovereigns preserves to the people numerous advantages.
 It assures a decentralized government that will be more sensitive to the diverse needs of a heterogeneous society; it increases opportunity for citizen involvement in democratic processes; it allows for more innovation and experimentation in government; and it makes government more responsive by putting the States in competition for a mobile citizenry.

-From the left, law professor Herman Schwartz argues that Rehnquist's reliance on federalism and state's rights has been a "Fig Leaf for conservatives":
+From the left, law professor Herman Schwartz argues that Rehnquist's reliance on federalism and states' rights has been a "fig leaf for conservatives":

 Today's conservative Supreme Court majority, led by Chief Justice William H. Rehnquist, has imposed limitations on federal power to curtail the rights of women, religious groups, the elderly, racial minorities, and other disadvantaged groups. ...
 The conservatives have shrunk the scope of the commerce clause, developed implied limitations on federal authority, and narrowly construed the Civil War amendments.